Top of page logo

 Feel free to tweak, combine or amend these itineraries as you see fit, but I heartily recommend you check out ferry / bus / flight routes and schedules before you do!!!

 I have comprised the following routes, not just out of consideration for the best dive destinations combos but also whilst considering the most logical order to travel between them.
-(Also, remember never to fly within 24 hours of diving!!).
+(And remember never to fly within 24 hours of diving!!).

 Dive the Philippines in 10 Days: Itinerary #1